Working with Maps

 The MapKit framework provides APIs for developers to display maps, navigate through maps, add annotations for specific locations, add overlays on existing maps, etc. With the framework, you can embed a fully functional map interface into your app without any coding.

-Starting from iOS 9, the MapKit framework allows developers to provide pin customization, transit and flyover support.
-In iOS 11, Apple introduced a new MarkerAnnotationView that gives the annotation a modern look.
+The latest version of the framework also allows developers to provide pin customization, transit, and flyover support.
+With the built-in API, developers are given with the option to customize the annotation.
 I will go over some of these features with you.
 In particular, you will learn a few things about the framework:

 - How to embed a map in a view and a table view cell